Akuli/jou/doc/compiler_internals/lazy-recompile.md

     If such a method changes a parameter from `int` to `long`, it must be passed differently, so all calls to the method must be recompiled as well.
 - Timestamps work differently depending on both the OS and the underlying filesystem.
-    For example, modified time might be saved with one second precision, or sometimes not saved at all.
+    For example, mtime might have a precision of one second, or it may always appear as zero for some reason.

 ## Hashes in File Names